dublino8576/nc-news/README.md

 npm start
 ```

+This will run the listen.js file.
 By default, the server will run on `http://localhost:3000/`

 ### Running Tests